Maria Cook: Biography

 Over the next year she preached around the state of New York.
 Cook gathered larger crowds, and many people went to hear her only out of curiosity.
-She was apparently was very talented however, and managed to persuade a large number to convert to Universalism; and offerings at the meetings made her the highest paid itinerant preacher in New York.
+She was apparently very talented however, and managed to persuade a large number to convert to Universalism; and offerings at the meetings made her the highest paid itinerant preacher in New York.
 Cook still encountered significant resistance however, including from other Universalist preachers, and even other women.
 She began spending more and more of her time preaching on defending her right as a woman to be a preacher, and as a result many felt her preaching became less interesting and her popularity declined.
 She went on another tour of preaching in New York in 1813, but was less successful than the first time, and moved in with friends in Otsego, New York.

 She still aroused controversy though, and an anonymous complaint led her to being arrested, officially under the charge of vagrancy.
 However, she had been staying with friends at the time, and therefore was not homeless as the charges stated.
 Her friends and family pledged to continue supporting her in addition to her inherited wealth, but she was forcibly taken to the nearby Cooperstown, New York.
 Although she did not resist arrest, she also refused to cooperate; she needed to be carried to and from the police wagon, told the judge she did not recognize his authority, and refused to answer his questions.
 She was subsequently put in jail for contempt of court.
 In prison she preached to the other prisoners, and was released after a few weeks.